 Yhorm had stood as his country’s lone, unwavering vanguard armed with a machete and shield to protect his citizens.
 However, the description for his shield mentions him casting it aside once he lost the “one to protect”, opting instead for a purely aggressive fighting style.
 This doesn’t refer to the general citizenry, who he continued to fight on behalf of during his later years, but a particular person he cherished.
 Yhorm loved this person so much that losing him or her led the king to stop caring for his own safety, and by extension the safety of his other subjects.
 His later battles are described as “dreadful” with him using the new left-handed handle of his hatchet to get up-close, personal, and vicious with each cleave.
 Who better to drive this giant to such grief than a human he loved enough to sire a child with, likely the sole woman of the Profaned Capital to look at him without fear or reservation?
 The silence on Yhorm’s wife would be an admission to her ultimate fate.

-Greatshield once utilized by Yhorm the Giant.
+Greatshield that Yhorm the Giant once used.
 Boosts the equipper’s tenacity.

 It is said that Yhorm stood as the lone vanguard as the king and swung his great hatchet without ever wavering.
 “And then he who lost the one to protect cast aside his shield.”